Stalker2106x/MiniXBVM/README.md

     git submodule init --update

-then, you need to build the FreeGLut (OpenGL) dependency:
+then, you need to build the SFML (UI) dependency:

-    cd thirdparty/freeglut
+    cd thirdparty/SFML
     mkdir build && cd build
-    cmake ..
+    cmake .. -DBUILD_SHARED_LIBS=ON
     make

 Move back to the root of the repository and start building the app.